 Numbers

-The numbers above are based on the effect each sweetener has on blood sugar and insulin response, for an equal amount of sweetness compared to white sugar (100% pure sugar).
+The numbers above represent the effect each sweetener has on blood sugar and insulin response, in order to provide an equal amount of sweetness as white sugar (100% pure sugar).
 Keep in mind that many sweetener packets contain a small amount of dextrose, which is pure sugar.

 Potential negative effects of all sweeteners